 Genetics, hormonal changes and sun exposure are the main causes of spider veins.
 To reduce spider veins we recommend you to lead a healthy lifestyle, practice sports and use cosmetic products that activate circulation.

-Wrinkles are those lines or folds that appear mainly in the forehead area, eye contour (crow's feet) and lips (bar code).
+Wrinkles are those lines or creases that appear mainly in the forehead area, eye contour (crow's feet) and lips (bar code).
 They can appear due to repeated muscle contraction, commonly called expression wrinkles, or due to aging.

 To try to reduce wrinkles or expression lines, we recommend you to include the hyaluronic acid serum in your skincare routine, as well as retinol-like retinol-like serum.

-Bags can appear in both men and women after the age of 40.
+Eye bags can appear in both men and women after the age of 40.
 To eliminate bags, we recommend our eye contour with caffeine to activate circulation and reduce eye bags.

 We call dandruff the fine white flakes that appear on the scalp due to the accumulation of dead cells.
 It appears when the cell renewal process of the scalp slows down and therefore the dead cells are not eliminated naturally.